grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 - _`<PROMETHEUS_URL>`_: The endpoint you want to send metrics to.

-This configuration will discover all `PodMonitor`, `ServiceMonitor`, and `Probe` resources in your cluster that match our label selector `instance=primary`.
+This configuration discovers all `PodMonitor`, `ServiceMonitor`, and `Probe` resources in your cluster that match the label selector `instance=primary`.
-It will then scrape metrics from their targets and forward them to your remote write endpoint.
+It then scrapes metrics from the targets and forward them to your remote write endpoint.

 You may need to customize this configuration further if you use additional features in your `MetricsInstance` resources.
 Refer to the documentation for the relevant components for additional information: